Aniket-Subudh1/EventSentix/README.md

 ---

 EventSentix brings real-time, intelligent event monitoring to your fingertips—empowering organizers with actionable insights and advanced feedback processing.
-For more details or support, please contact [support@example.com](mailto:support@example.com).

 ---